evanhu-ds/cuda-matrix-compute-architecture/README.md

 ## How to Run

 ### CPU
-Compile and run baseline program in the `cpu/` directory:
+From the `cpu/` directory, compile and run the baseline program:

 ```
 gcc matrix_cpu.c -o matrix_cpu